OzanYokuva/i-drank-the-wine-gdd/docs/01_GDD/main-gdd.md

 **Thematic Purpose:**
 These quotes form the base of our philosophical triangle.
 They represent the hero's journey—the necessity of confronting one's darkest moments, accepting complete vulnerability, and witnessing the worst of reality before true understanding can emerge.
 Every hero in our story must "become nothing" and let their "roots reach hell" before they can see beyond their anger.

+**Jung's True Meaning:**
+This is an **internal journey** to your darkest self—shadow work, confronting suppressed aspects of yourself.
+Like Dante's Inferno: you must descend to the bottom to escape.
+Not about witnessing external evil, but facing the darkness buried within.

 **Narrative Application:**
 - Heroes start consumed by righteous fury
-- Each must face their personal "hell"
+- Each must face their personal "hell"—their own shadows
-- Through losing everything, they gain clarity
+- Through losing everything false, they find what's real
-- Transformation requires complete vulnerability
+- Transformation requires complete vulnerability and ego death

 #### **Point 3: The Cycle Continues Until Understood**